luminus-framework/luminus/resources/public/md/clojurescript.md

                             (.-body js/document))
 ```

 A working sample project can be found [here](https://github.com/yogthos/reagent-example).
-For a real world application using reagent see the [Yuggoth blog engine](https://github.com/yogthos/yuggoth).
+For a real world application using Reagent see the [Yuggoth blog engine](https://github.com/yogthos/yuggoth).

 ### Client Side Routing